bhmj/goblocks/README.md

 ## Getting started

-Make yourself familiar with the examples in /examples/ dir.
+Make yourself familiar with the examples in the `/examples/` dir.
 Currently there's a [Factorial service](https://github.com/bhmj/goblocks/blob/master/examples/factorial/factorial.go) example that calculates factorials of integers.

 All application settings are located in [config.yaml](https://github.com/bhmj/goblocks/blob/master/examples/factorial/config.yaml).
 The only allowed argument for the binary is a `--config-file=/path/to/config.yaml`.